newsnowlabs/dockside/docs/setup.md

 ### Router auth/access levels

-The available router auth/access levels are, from most to least restrictive, are:
+The available router auth/access levels, from most to least restrictive, are:

 - Devtainer owner only (`owner`): router may be accessed only by the devtainer owner (the user who launched the devtainer)
 - Devtainer developers only (`developer`): router may be accessed only by users named as developers of the devtainer